What is Paint?

 Once you we know about how paint is made up we can look at how it is manufactured and the problems that can arise when we apply it.

-If you want some DIY tips on applying paint the visit our perfect paint job tips, otherwise read the articles above and familiarize yourself with spirit type coatings, a specialist type of paint coating, and the specialist names of some paints and familiarise yourself with them for future use.
+If you want some DIY tips on applying paint the visit our perfect paint job tips, otherwise read the articles above and familiarize yourself with spirit type coatings, a specialist type of paint coating, and specialist names and familiarize yourself with them for future use.

-Find out what tools are used for paint application and some special paint finishes.
-Read on and increase your general interior design and decorating knowledge of paint and painting systems.
+Find out what tools are used for application and some special finishes.
+Read on and increase your general interior design and decorating knowledge of these systems.

 Primers, Finishing Coats, Sanding Sealer, Fillers, Floor Paint, Galvanised Iron Primer, Surfacers, Stoving Paint, Spray Paint, Undercoats, Stainer, Etch Primer, Knifing Compounds, Roof Paint Sealers.

-Zinc Rich or Zinc Dust Primer, White Lead Paints, Graphite Paint, Red Lead Paints, LTZ – Lead Titanium Zinc, Aluminium, Micaceous Iron Oxide (Roof Paint), Calcium Plumbate Primer, Zinc Chromate.
+Zinc Rich or Zinc Dust Primer, White Lead, Graphite, Red Lead, LTZ – Lead Titanium Zinc, Aluminium, Micaceous Iron Oxide (Roof Paint), Calcium Plumbate Primer, Zinc Chromate.

 Eggshell, Multicoloured, Matt, Iridescent Texture, Satin Finish, Wrinkle Finish, Semi Gloss, Luminous, Fluorescent, Gloss, Crackle Finish, Flat.